5

 For multiple Canary Server instances, are Enterprise License Agreements available?

 Yes, Canary provides Enterprise Licensing Agreements to reduce the per server license costs for larger organizations.
-These are recommended for organizations that will need 10 or more Canary Servers.

 Does Canary provide any hardware for logging or storing data?